 ASCENT stands for Accelerating Students through Concurrent ENrollmenT.
 Students who have completed at least 12 credit hours of postsecondary course prior to completion of his/her 12th grade year may be eligible for the ASCENT Program.
 They remain students in their Local Education Provider (LEP) for one year following their 12th grade year, and the LEP receives ASCENT specific per-pupil state funding that it uses to pay their college tuition at the resident community college rate.
 Students receive their high-school diplomas at the end of their ASCENT year.
 [C.R.S. § 22-35-108]

-ASCENT Requests and Allocation
+ASCENT Allocation Model

 New Allocation Model